Businesses have plethora of marketing tools on 15-year-old social media platform

 These days small-business owners are aware that Facebook is an option for advertising, but many don’t take advantage of, or even know about, the numerous business tools Facebook has to offer.

-“Obviously, some business owners don’t have a page or rarely post,” says Kelly Michael Skelton, digital marketing and systems architect with Fiber Optic Center in New Bedford, Massachusetts, and director of marketing for South Shore Gunite Pools & Spas in Billerica, Massachusetts.
+“Obviously, some business owners don’t have a page or rarely post,” says Kelly Michael Skelton, director of marketing for South Shore Gunite Pools & Spas in Billerica, Massachusetts and co-founder/head of content for Backyard Assist.
 “I believe that they are missing out on a great opportunity.
 Facebook allows businesses to engage in active dialogue with their community and customers.
 It also allows owners to share information more frequently and in a more social setting than on a website or an advertisement.”

 Facebook can be used as a kind of mini website, but one that

 allows for a closer connection with customers than a traditional website.

 Features such as the virtual showroom tour tab, About and Our Story sections,

 Appointment Scheduler, the Call Now tool and many more provide a quick way for

 the public to access a wide array of business information and get in touch.

 For business owners, Skelton says a key resource that many people don’t even know about is Blueprint Academy, Facebook’s online courses that are free and helpful for businesses trying to grow through the platform.